 - a.
-Maintain a basic test setup for the EUT as shown and described in Figures 1 through 5 and 4.3.8.
+Maintain a basic test setup for the EUT as shown and described on Figures 1 through 5 and in 4.3.8.
 Ensure that the EUT is oriented such that the surface that produces the maximum radiated emissions is toward the front edge of the test setup boundary. - b.
-Calibration.
-Configure the test equipment as shown in Figure RE102-5. - c.
+Measurement system integrity check.
+Configure the test equipment as shown on Figure RE102-5. - c.
 EUT testing. - (1) For rod antenna measurements, electrical bonding of the counterpoise is prohibited.
-The required configuration is shown in Figure RE102-6.
+The required configuration is shown on Figure RE102-6.
 The shield of the coaxial cable from the rod antenna matching network shall be electrically bonded to the floor in a length as short as possible (not to exceed 10 cm excess length).
-A ferrite sleeve with 20 to 30 ohms impedance at 20 MHz shall be placed near the center of the coaxial cable length between the antenna matching network and the floor. - (2) Antenna Positioning. - (a) Determine the test setup boundary of the EUT and associated cabling for use in positioning of antennas. - (b) Use the physical reference points on the antennas shown in Figure RE102-6 for measuring heights of the antennas and distances of the antennas from the test setup boundary. - 1.
+A ferrite sleeve with 20 to 30 ohms impedance (lossy with minimal inductance) at 20 MHz shall be placed near the center of the coaxial cable length between the antenna matching network and the floor. - (2) Antenna positioning. - (a) Determine the test setup boundary of the EUT and associated cabling for use in positioning of antennas. - (b) Use the physical reference points on the antennas shown on Figure RE102-6 for measuring heights of the antennas and distances of the antennas from the test setup boundary. - 1.
 Position antennas 1 meter from the front edge of the test setup boundary for all setups. - 2.
-Position antennas 120 cm above the floor ground plane. - 3.
-Ensure that no part of any antenna is closer than 1 meter from the walls and 0.5 meter from the ceiling of the shielded enclosure. - (c) The number of required antenna positions depends on the size of the test setup boundary and the number of enclosures included in the setup. - 1.
+Position antennas 120 cm above the floor ground plane.
+For free standing EUTs, antenna heights shall be determined as described in 5.18.3.3c(2)(c)2 and 5.18.3.3c(2)(c)3. - 3.
+Ensure that no part of any antenna is closer than 1 meter from the walls and 0.5 meter from the ceiling and floor of the shielded enclosure. - (c) The number of required antenna positions depends on the size of the test setup boundary and the number of enclosures included in the setup. - 1.
 For testing below 200 MHz, use the following criteria to determine the individual antenna positions. - a.
 For setups with the side edges of the boundary 3 meters or less, one position is required and the antenna shall be centered with respect to the side edges of the boundary. - b.
-For setups with the side edges of the boundary greater than 3 meters, use multiple antenna positions at spacings as shown in

-Figure RE102-7.
-Determine the number of antenna positions (N) by dividing the edge-to-edge boundary distance (in meters) by 3 and rounding up to an integer.
+For setups with the side edges of the boundary greater than 3 meters, use multiple antenna positions at spacings as shown on Figure RE102-7.
+Determine the number of antenna positions (N) by dividing the edge-to-edge boundary distance (in meters) by 3 and rounding up to an integer. - 2.
+For testing from 200 MHz up to 1 GHz, place the antenna in a sufficient number of positions such that the entire area of each EUT enclosure and the first 35 cm of cables and leads interfacing with the EUT enclosure are within the 3 dB beamwidth of the antenna.

-- 2. For testing from 200 MHz up to 1 GHz, place the antenna in a sufficient number of positions such that the entire width of each EUT enclosure and the first 35 cm of cables and leads interfacing with the EUT enclosure are within the 3 dB beamwidth of the antenna - 3.
-For testing at 1 GHz and above, place the antenna in a sufficient number of positions such that the entire width of each EUT enclosure and the first 7 cm of cables and leads interfacing with the EUT enclosure are within the 3 dB beamwidth of the antenna.
+3. For testing at 1 GHz and above, place the antenna in a sufficient number of positions such that the entire area of each EUT enclosure and the first 7 cm of cables and leads interfacing with the EUT enclosure are within the 3 dB beamwidth of the antenna.